floydhub/floyd-docs/docs/guides/jobs/tensorboard.md

 ### Example

-This code snipped will train an mnist model and also store the training summary to a log directory.
+This code snipped will train an MNIST model and also store the training summary to a log directory.

 ```